hjchae0921/BCNN_UQ_materials/Readme.md

 > **Note**: Preloaded models should be run on the same device they were trained on to avoid compatibility issues.

-## Steps for Using the Fiber Dataset
+## Steps for reproducing the fiber dataset results

 1. Download the data and create a `data/data_fiber` folder.
 2. Specify `"fiber"` in the `config.json`.